 What does water do to my concrete?

-Water likewise triggers alkali disintegration.
+Water likewise activates alkali disintegration.
 Throughout the curing process of concrete, the alkali in the concrete ends up being inactive.
 As water seeps into the concrete the alkali starts to react once again with the concrete around it.
 This destroys the concrete from within.

 Approximately 60% of houses have basements that experience this sort of problem.
 This could seriously affect the resell worth of your home and make your home a health danger to its occupants.